 - Child care is provided to Public Assistance recipients for employment and/or training leading to employment.

 - Transitional child care along with Medicaid is offered for one year to Public Assistance recipients whose cases are closed due to employment.

-- Low Income day care is available to working parents who are not eligible for Public Assistance and whose income is less than 300% of the poverty level.
+- Low Income day care is available to working parents who are not eligible for Public Assistance and whose income is less than 85% of the New York State Median income.